isomerpages/moe-deyisec/_cca/Visual and Performing Arts/School Band.md

 Chee-Say Ken Shen.
-Celebrated for its remarkable showmanship and trailblazing performances, the band has consistently earned high praise and numerous awards at the Singapore Youth Festival, distinguishing itself as a cornerstone of the school's extracurricular achievements.
-At the heart of the band's success is a rigorous training program designed to cultivate not only exceptional musicality but also the core values of Dedication, Determination, Diligence, and Discipline.
+Celebrated for its remarkable showmanship and trailblazing performances, the band has consistently earned high praise and numerous awards at the Singapore Youth Festival, distinguishing itself as a cornerstone of the school's extracurricular achievements.</p>
+<p></p>
+<p>At the heart of the band's success is a rigorous training program designed
+to cultivate not only exceptional musicality but also the core values of Dedication, Determination, Diligence, and Discipline.
 This holistic approach ensures that each member not only excels in their musical endeavors but also embodies the principles that define our school's spirit.
+The band offers its members a wealth of opportunities to unleash their creative potential and refine their talents through expert tutoring and mentorship.</p>
+<p></p>
-The band offers its members a wealth of opportunities to unleash their creative potential and refine their talents through expert tutoring and mentorship.
-Emphasizing the importance of leadership and personal growth, the Deyi Marching Band operates under the ethos of 'Spirito Obbligato'—a commitment to producing music that inspires and resonates with audiences far and wide.
+<p>Emphasizing the importance of leadership and personal growth, the Deyi
+Marching Band operates under the ethos of 'Spirito Obbligato'—a commitment to producing music that inspires and resonates with audiences far and wide.
 Over a transformative four-year journey, members evolve into independent, skilled, passionate, and confident performers, ready to take their place on any stage.
 This journey with the Deyi Marching Band is not just about achieving musical prowess but also about forging character, fostering teamwork, and making enduring memories.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/Visual%20Perf%20Arts/School%20Band/img_7957.JPG">
 </div>
 <p><strong>Teachers-in-charge:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>